viravir/generic-token-oauth/README.md

 # generic-token-oauth
 Provides token oauth authorization without redirecting for any third-party service

+## Lib is not published in npm yet!!!

 ### Note
 This package is intended to use with node.js